martylamb/bookmartian/doc/queries.md

   * `tagged:TAG` or `TAG` - results will be limited to only those bookmarks tagged as `TAG`.

+  * `is:tagged` - results will be limited to only those bookmarks with tags.

   * `is:untagged` - results will be limited to only those bookmarks with no tags.